With millions of colors surrounding you, how can you pinpoint the colors that are right for you?

 The C Color ideology differs from traditional color theories because it relies on your genetic, DNA based color preferences.

-Your C Color Spectrum is determined, by taking the C Color Quiz and then millions of colors are made available to you.
+Your C Color Spectrum is determined, by taking the C Color Quiz and then hundreds of thousands of colors are made available to you.

 The C Color App is your personal Color Consultant that is at your fingertips, on your mobile device.v